david-vloedman/lab-09-301/README.md

 <!-- Give credit (and a link) to other people or resources that helped you build this application. -->

-Number and name of feature: Feature #1 Database
-Estimate of time needed to complete:
+Number and name of feature: Feature #1  Movies Estimate of time needed to complete:  hour
-Start time:
+Start time:  8:00 AM
-Finish time:
+Finish time:  10:00 AM
-Actual time needed to complete:
+Actual time needed to complete:  2 hours

-Number and name of feature: Feature #2 Server
+Number and name of feature: Feature #2 Yelp
-Estimate of time needed to complete:
+Estimate of time needed to complete:  hour
-Start time:
+Start time:  10:30AM
-Finish time:
+Finish time:  2:00 PM
-Actual time needed to complete:
+Actual time needed to complete:   3.5 hours

 Number and name of feature: Feature #3 Deploy
-Estimate of time needed to complete:
+Estimate of time needed to complete:  10
 Start time:
 Finish time:
 Actual time needed to complete: